martinrist/card-mate/README.md

-# gift-mate
+# card-mate

-An iOS app to track greetings cards and gifts sent to friends and relatives
+An iOS app to track greetings cards sent to friends and relatives